-1. Receive a grade of C (75%) or better on each comprehensive final exam, receive a grade of C (75%) or better in all PTA courses, meet or exceed the program's professional standards, and meet all of the requirements listed in the Undergraduate Bulletin.

-2. Maintain academic integrity and professional behavior in the classroom, laboratory, any clinical sites visited, and in the community when representing the program.

-3. Maintain the standards of affiliating clinical sites.
+- 1. Receive a grade of C (75%) or better on each comprehensive final exam, receive a grade of C (75%) or better in all PTA courses, and demonstrate competence in all skill checks and lab practical exams. - 2.
+Maintain academic integrity and professional behavior in the classroom, laboratory, any clinical sites visited, and in the community when representing the program. - 3.
+Maintain the standards of affiliating clinical sites.